seng438-winter-2022/seng438-a3-LAREINA-JO/Assignment3-ReportTemplate.md

 DataUtilities.createNumberArray2D(double[][] data):
 Before modifying the test case for method createNumberArray2D(double[][] data), the line coverage was 84.6%, and the method and line coverage were 100%.
 The reason why line coverage was 84.6% is that there should be a object which equals to null and put the object as the parameter of the function instead of just making null as the parameter.
 Therefore, create an object double[][] inputDoubleArray = null, and call the function as createNumberArray2D(inputDoubleArray), then the line coverage becomes 100% now.

+Range.expandToInclude(Range range, double value):
+We added test cases of expandToInclude(Range range, double value) in order to increase the Range class coverage (all three metrics).
+This method contains several if and else branches.
+Thus, we added test cases that will land in all the branches.
+The coverage of this method used to be zero but all three metrics coverage reach 100% after the test cases are added.

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)

 ![](media/RangeBranch.png)